dansmyers/IntroToCS-Fall-2019/Labs-Fall-2019/E-Spring_Boot.md

 ## Web App Architecture

 All of our programs so far have been developed, compiled, and run on one computer.
-Now we're going to introduce the idea of **distributed computing**, where the functions of an application canm be spread over multiple computers.
+Now we're going to introduce the idea of **distributed computing**, where the functions of an application can be spread over multiple computers.

 The big division in a web app is between the **client side** (or **front end**) of the application and the **server side** (or **back end**) of the application.